Previously On

 The original idea

-Archway Ventures started with a problem I couldn't stop thinking about: senior homeowners — people who'd been in their houses for 30-plus years, sitting on a million dollars in equity, with limited financial runway.
+Archway Ventures started with a problem I couldn't stop thinking about.
+Senior homeowners who'd been in their houses for 30-plus years, sitting on a million dollars in equity, with no financial runway.
 They wanted to stay.
 They couldn't afford to.
 The math was broken.

 Reverse mortgages existed, but they carried decades of stigma and complexity.
 What if there was something simpler?
 Equity, not debt.
 A partnership where a homeowner could access some of the value in their house without selling, without borrowing, without leaving.

 So I built it.
-Full MVP — homeowner portal, investor portal, an AI assistant that could walk people through the concept, eligibility tools, proposal generation, admin dashboard.
-The whole thing.
+The whole MVP.
+Homeowner portal, investor portal, an AI assistant that could walk people through the concept, eligibility tools, proposal generation, admin dashboard.
 "Stay in your home.
 Unlock its value."
 I believed in the tagline enough to build everything behind it.

 The direct mail campaign

 The concept was built.
-Now I needed to know if anyone actually had this problem — or if I was a solution looking for a problem.
+Now I needed to know if anyone actually had this problem, or if I was a solution looking for one.

 The gap

-Trying to introduce a new financial instrument — one that was equity, not debt — to people who'd spent years hearing horror stories about reverse mortgages was brutal.
+Trying to introduce a new financial instrument to people who'd spent years hearing horror stories about reverse mortgages was brutal.
+Ours was equity, not debt.
+Didn't matter.
 The concept made sense on paper.
-On the phone, in a letter, on a landing page, it sounded like a reverse mortgage wearing a different hat.
-No matter how carefully you explained the difference, the stigma bled through.
+In practice it sounded like a reverse mortgage wearing a different hat.
+The question I kept getting — from homeowners, from advisors, from anyone I described it to — was always the same one: "How's it different from a reverse mortgage?"
+No matter how carefully you explained the structure, the stigma bled through.

-I was asking people to trust a structure they'd never seen before, from a company they'd never heard of, involving the most valuable thing they owned.
+I was asking people to trust something they'd never seen before, from a company they'd never heard of, involving the most valuable thing they owned.
 In retrospect, the surprise isn't that it was hard.
 The surprise is that I thought a good landing page might be enough.

 The longest site visit

 I wasn't just checking analytics.
-I'd built a monitoring system that would alert me the moment someone spent meaningful time on the site.
+I'd built a monitoring system to alert me the second someone spent real time on the site.
 When you have no visitors, you engineer the hell out of knowing when one shows up.

 One afternoon, I noticed a visitor from Tumwater, Washington.
 I hadn't sent any letters to Tumwater.
 But whoever this was, they were going deep.
 Every page.
 Every FAQ.
 The eligibility section.
 The partnership structure.
 The investor page.
 They spent more time on my site than anyone ever had.